yogeshbendre/CleaningDataWeek4Project/README.txt

 Example feature name:   Freq.
 Domain Body Gyroscope mean X

 5) Finally, find out mean value of each variable for each subject and each activity using aggregate function.
-Store this dataset in a file "dataset.csv"
+Store this dataset in a file "dataset.txt"
 To read this file in R use bellow:
->mydata=read.table("dataset.csv")
+>mydata=read.table("dataset.txt",header = TRUE)